mieubrisse/personal-writing/authenticity.md

 * I've recently had my first experiences with psilocybin mushrooms, and they were highly positive.
 I'm very interested in exploring more, but didn't know where to get them.
 I told a girl about my experience on a date, and she told me that she knew where to get them.
 My honesty led to new experiences.
 * As I was writing this essay, I saw a pair of attractive girls walk past.
 I hesitated for a minute, then followed my desire to run after them and talk to them.
 They told me they were lesbians dating, but were flattered and turned out to be friendly with good vibes.
 We chatted about startups, and they invited me to a startup networking event that Thursday.
 This was just what I needed: my cofounder and I have been feeling fairly alone on our startup journey for the past few months.

-What I can't go back
+Why I can't go back
 --------------------
 The common theme in all of these examples is: I had the choice to hide beyond comfortable lies, but chose to project my truth despite the discomfort and was rewarded for it - often with deeper connections or feelings of freedom.
 There is _so_ much we don't know about other people, so the assumptions I'd been projecting about how they'd react were often wrong.
 In many cases, it made others feel more comfortable telling me their own less-than-perfect truths.